terraform-aviatrix-modules/terraform-aviatrix-mc-edge/README.md

 key | default | value
 :---|:---|:---
 management_interface_config | "DHCP" | Management interface configuration.
-attached | true | Set to false if you don't want to attach edge to transit_gw. ztp_file_type | "iso" | ZTP file type.
+attached | false | Set to true to attach it to the transit gateway after provisioning. ztp_file_type | "iso" | ZTP file type.
 Valid values: "iso", "cloud-init". ztp_file_download_path | execution folder | The folder path where the ZTP file will be downloaded. network_domain | | Provide network domain name to which edge needs to be deployed.
 Transit gateway must be attached and have segmentation enabled.